2019 – A FRESH BEGINNING IN ST. PAUL

 DAILY SESSION UPDATES

 - Broadband expansion across the Taconite Assistance Area –(long term goal).
-RAMS will become a member of MN Rural Broadband Coalition this year and that group will provide more visibility, focus and advocacy for broadband funding.
+RAMS is a member of MN Rural Broadband Coalition (Director Giorgi serves on the Executive Board) this year and that group will provide more visibility, focus and advocacy for broadband funding.
 Support funding of the Office of Broadband.
-Fund the Border to Border Broadband Fund ($100 million recommendation) Fix the Border to Border Broadband Fund – certain policy impede the advancement of broadband expansion and a new standard for broadband networks should be included at 100 Mb/20 Mb when installed.
+Fund the Border to Border Broadband Fund ($70 million recommendation) Fix the Border to Border Broadband Fund – certain policy impede the advancement of broadband expansion and a new standard for broadband networks should be included at 100 Mb/20 Mb when installed.

 - Amend the Municipal Tax Aide formula in the Taconite Tax Formula to provide for an increase to our municipalites, something that has not occurred since 1983.
 By dedicating the price inflation index or escalator clause to the Municipal Aide formula, communities would be assured of a slight adjustment each year in the fund dependent of course on total taconite tonnage.